Combustible Dust Testing – Why Results Matter

 Collecting and maintaining cohesive dust explosion testing data

-One of the biggest mistakes companies can make is to dilute their test data by obtaining dust data with an alternative testing method, accreditation or calibration.
+One of the biggest mistakes companies can make is to dilute their tests by obtaining dust explosion data with an alternative testing method, accreditation or calibration.

 “Laboratories to demonstrate that they operate competently and generate valid results, thereby promoting confidence in their work both nationally and around the world.